top of page

 • 4 min read

-Finding health insurance that actually works when you live outside the usual systems is one of those problems most people don’t realize exists until they’re planning to ditch the suburbs for a life of nomadic travel.
+Finding health insurance that actually works when you live outside the usual systems is one of those problems most people don’t realize exists until they’re planning to leave suburbs.

 CONTENTS: